heleny/xcode-continuous-integration/README.md

 * Click on project target -> Build Settings -> Code Signing -> add the path of Entitlements.plist to 'Code Signing Entitlements'.

-  It took me a couple days to figure this out.
+  It took me a couple of days to figure this out.
 Thanks to these posts on stackoverflow [here] and [there].
 * Steps to verify entitlements is picked by the code signing process:
 	* unzip *.ipa file
 	* cd Payload/*.app/